Peter Lee Atherton: Ancestry

-His grandfather, his namesake Peter Lee Atherton (1771–1844) operated a small distillery on the banks of Rolling Fork River at Knob Creek for over thirty years from around 1790.
-This distilling tradition and family legacy survived and passed onto his father and onto him.
+His grandfather, his namesake Peter Lee Atherton (1771–1844), operated a small distillery on the banks of the Rolling Fork River at Knob Creek for over thirty years, from around 1790.
+This distilling tradition and family legacy survived and was passed onto his father and onto him.
 A business that his father sold in 1898, when Peter was 37 years old.

 His paternal great-grandfather, Aaron Atherton (1745–1821), was part of a group of settlers who travelled through the Cumberland Gap, who arrived in the area now known as Kentucky in 1780.
 His great-grandfather's home in Hodgenville, Kentucky was deemed to be of significance and was admitted to the National Register of Historic Places.

 His maternal great-great-grandfather was Alexander McDougall, a merchant and privateer, a Sons of Liberty leader from New York City, who served as a general during the Revolutionary War and on cessation of hostilities became the first president of the Bank of New York.